Pilates and yoga classes in Rome’s calming Aventino

-The three main focuses of the Samila Pilates & Yoga Association include pilates, yoga and gyrokinesis (a physical practice that aims its attention towards cyclical and spiraled movement).
-The two most distinctive elements of Samila Pilates & Yoga are its wide variety of classes/activities offered and its intense concentration on the individual and his or her particular needs.
-At Samila Pilates & Yoga, the associate is more than a temporary guest floating in and out, now and then but is rather part of the community and for this reason, as pilates instructor and President of the Association, Ilaria Severi describes the studio can be considered a luogo di incontro or a meeting place.
+The two main focuses of the Centro Samila include pilates and yoga.
+The two most distinctive elements of Samila are its wide variety of classes/activities offered and its intense concentration on the individual and his or her particular needs.
+At Samila, the associate is more than a temporary guest floating in and out, now and then but is rather part of the community and for this reason, as pilates instructor and President of the Association, Ilaria Severi describes the studio can be considered a “luogo di incontro” or a meeting place.
 That is, it additionally acts as a social space where people can meet and even relax together in the tranquil, back patio garden.

-There are three separate programs at Samila Pilates & Yoga, each containing varying levels of the different activities offered.
-“Corpo Libero,” which includes classes with a maximum of ten to fifteen students, provides you with the choice of three types of pilates practices (matwork, functional and barre) three types of yoga practices (vinyasa, viniyoga and ashtanga) and classes in gyrokenisis.
+There are three separate programs at Samila, each containing varying levels of the different activities offered.
+“Corpo Libero,” which includes classes with a maximum of ten to fifteen students, provides you with the choice of three types of pilates practices (matwork, functional and barre) three types of yoga practices (vinyasa, viniyoga and ashtanga).
 Yoga for pregnant women and for mothers and their babies is offered as well.
-“Pilates Reformer,” classes hold a maximum of six students, range from beginner to advanced and are helped by the use of machinery with the intention of rehabilitating the body from physical ailments or injuries.
+“Pilates Reformer”, classes hold a maximum of six students, range from beginner to advanced and are helped by the use of machinery with the intention of rehabilitating the body from physical ailments or injuries.
 “Pilates Studio” includes more general pilates classes (max. five people) with a gradation in levels, the highest of which, “Functional Pilates,” reaches an aerobic speed.
 All instructors have been certified by recognized schools and at an international level.

 Via Baldassare Peruzzi, 25 (Aventino)